-28. Capital Management
+27 Capital Management

 For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-The funding requirement is met through a mixture of equity and internal accruals.
+The funding requirement is met through a mixture of equity, internal accruals and support of Holding Company.